 When the bear headed to the woods we headed back to the Petrified Tree turnoff where we’d seen him the other day in hopes he’d move in that direction.
 We sat on a log eating lunch while watching two bison graze.
 Little did we know that a quarter mile down the road was a black bear and a cub.

 How about you?
 Have you been to Yellowstone?
-What was your experiences with the wildlife?
-If you haven’t been do you want to go?
+What were your experiences with the wildlife?
+If you haven’t been, do you want to go?
 What do you want to see most?
 Do tell!